 KMF MD Gareth Higgins commented: "We hope that the replica will be sited in a great location and will become an iconic symbol of the city, much in the way that the Angel of the North now symbolises the North-East."

 Suhail had created a scale model paper Spitfire two years previous.
 This came to the attention of Operation Spitfire — an educational project also dedicated to restoring and preserving the Spitfire based in the Potteries Museum & Art Gallery.
 KMF apprentice mentor, Steve Dalton, traced Suhail through his website.
-Steve then contacted Suhail to explore the possibility of creating a full-sized model at KMF.
+Steve then contacted Suhail to explore the possibility of creating a full-sized Spitfire model at KMF Precision Sheet Metals.

-Since April 2016, Suhail has been overseeing the project, which will see a full-size prototype sculpture made in mild steel, completed in June 2017.
-The actual sculpture, made of stainless steel should be completed in Autumn 2017.
+Since April 2016, Suhail has been overseeing the project, which will see a full-size prototype sculpture made of mild steel.
+The actual sculpture, made of stainless steel should be completed in autumn 2017.